John of Lancaster, Duke of Bedford: Marriages

 John's first marriage was to Anne of Burgundy (d.
 1432), daughter of John the Fearless, on 13 May 1423 in Troyes.
 The couple were happily married, despite being childless.
 Anne died of the plague in Paris in 1432.

-John's second marriage was to Jacquetta of Luxembourg, on 22 April 1433 at Thérouanne in northern France.
-This marriage was also childless, although Jacquetta went on to have more than a dozen children in her second marriage to Richard Woodville (later Earl Rivers).
-Her eldest child, Elizabeth Woodville, became queen consort of England as the spouse of Edward IV in 1464.
+Louis of Luxembourg, bishop of Thérouanne, arranged a marriage between his niece, Jacquetta of Luxembourg, daughter of Peter I, Count of Saint-Pol, and the regent.
+It was a strategic move as the House of Luxembourg was rich and powerful.
+The marriage was performed by the bishop at Therouanne on 20 April 1433.
+The new duchess was only seventeen.
+This marriage was also childless.
+Jacquetta went on to have more than a dozen children in her second marriage to Richard Woodville (later Earl Rivers).
+Her eldest child, Elizabeth Woodville, became queen consort of England as the spouse of Edward IV.

-Succession
+Death

-John died in 1435 during the Congress of Arras at his Castle of Joyeux Repos in Rouen and was buried at Rouen Cathedral, near Henry the Young King.
-In 1562, his grave was destroyed by Calvinists.
-Today, a plaque marks its former location.
-He had no legitimate surviving issue.
+John died in Rouen on 14 September 1435, and was buried in the choir of Cathedral of Notre-Dame de Rouen.
+By his will, made four days before his death, he left all his possessions to his wife except one castle, which was to go to his natural son Richard.
+His nephew, Henry VI, was to have all in remainder.